rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 This label of "toxic" originally came from shitcoin influencers
  (*altcoins* to be euphemistic).
-There were (and still are)
- rather harsh criticisms
- from Bitcoin maximalists
- towards any perceived scam
- as it relates to Bitcoin.
 Whether it was
  FTX,
- SVB,
  BlockFi,
  or the
- Bitcoin hard forks resulting in
+ Bitcoin hard forks,
- BCH and
- BSV,
- there has been an ongoing chorus of criticism from Bitcoin maximalists.
+ there has been an ongoing chorus of criticism from Bitcoin maximalists towards any perceived scam.
 And like any community made up of humans, there will always be those who are polite, and others who are not.